 Just jackets were produced to protect from damage.
 Because dust jackets could be printed with any design required, they were often made to be eye catching and as appealing as possible because book bindings themselves (the hard covers around the pages) have traditionally been very plain and boring.
 However, unfortunately, the very nature of a dust jacket; being printed on thin paper, and the fact that it was loosely folded around a potentially thick and heavy book, meant that many dust jackets became tattered and torn even if they were relatively well looked after.
 The simple task of taking a book on and off a shelf and opening, reading and closing the book could be enough to cause damage to the just jacket.
 In many cases, once they became frayed or torn, they were simply discarded.
 Nowadays, rare book collectors seek out original first editions which have as near as perfect dust jackets as possible, making the book as near to mint as is possible.

-Books can be easily damaged by all of the elements and also suffer if left in bright sunlight.
+All printed material can be easily damaged by all of the elements and also suffer if left in bright sunlight.
 This means that it can be hard to find near perfect copies of many books, even those that were printed in reasonable numbers.
-A book can be common in poor condition, but rare in pristine condition so look after your books!
+A book can be common in poor condition, but rare in pristine condition so look after your books, comics and graphic novels!